sdsu-its/book-video-inventory/config/README.md

 ## Default Credentials

-One the first run, provided there are no users in your User's table, a default Admin user will be created.
+On the first run, provided there are no users in your User's table, a default Admin user will be created.

 Username: `admin`